A Semi-supervised CART Model for Covariate Shift: Application

 \section{Application}

-We apply our method to prognosis of Diffuse large B-cell lymphoma (DLBCL) patients to show the performance of DA-CART for classification problem.
+We apply our method to the prognosis of Diffuse large B-cell lymphoma (DLBCL) patients to show the performance of DA-CART for classification.
 DLBCL is a common non-Hodgkin lymphoma for which accurate prognosis is challenging because of the patient's clinical and biological heterogeneity.
-Hence, the distributions of predictors vary in various medical institutions.
+The distributions of predictors vary in various medical institutions.
 Furthermore, since the days of overall survival (OS) and progression-free survival (PFS) often take several years to track, it is time-consuming for a medical institution to collect enough samples to build a prediction model.
-A reasonable strategy is to create the model on a well-collected training set with consideration of importance weight.
+A reasonable strategy is to create the model on the source with sufficient follow-up, considering the importance weighting to adapt to the target.

 One widely recognised prognostic clinical covariate is the international prognostic index (IPI), which scores patients based on their age, the stage of the tumour, lactose dehydrogenase levels, a mobility measure, and the number of extranodal sites.
-However, the distributions of IPI are different among four cohorts: PETAL, Chapuy, HO130, and HO84.
-According to \citep{goedhart2023co}, two groups of variables, namely copy number values and mutations, cannot be predicted for classification.
+We did not include copy number variations and mutations as variables in the model, as according to \citep{goedhart2023co}, these two groups of variables do not contribute to the classification.
 Therefore, we only include clinical and translocation variables in the model.
-Additionally, instead of the aggregated international prognostic index, five variables that measure different aspects of IPI were used to allow more flexibility.
+Additionally, five variables that measure different aspects of IPI were also used to allow more flexibility.

 We fit a DA-CART model based on cohorts PETAL, Chapuy and HO130 with 415 patients to predict two-year progression-free survival in cohort HO84 with 190 patients.
-The data is partitioned to address the apparent distribution discrepancy between the source and target domains, see Fig \ref{fig:6}.
+The data is partitioned to address the apparent distribution discrepancy between the source and target domains, see Fig. \ref{fig3}.
 We treat the outcome as binary because two years is a clinically well-accepted cut-off, and censoring was absent within this period.